kyletolle/the-mechanism-collection/index.md

 ### Covering of the Inanimate

-Another change to the Song, and even the atmospheres were moved and condensed.
-The motion began the rains which settled on the planets as oceans.
-A glaze which absorbed the measures of the Song and captured the energy of the stars.
+The Song changed again to match its growing orchestra and this adaptation moved the atmospheres to condense.
+The motion began the storms and rains and downpours which settled on the planets as oceans.
+A glaze which absorbed the measures of the Song and captured the energy of their stars.
 These forces combined, compounded, compressed and the Inanimate pulsed with the progression of the Song.

 This refinement lead the planets to tremor.
-Starting in their oceans ripples which harmonized, focused, and intensified.
+Starting in their oceans ripples which harmonized, focused, intensified.
 Building to waves that overlapped and peaked and troughed and broke upon the shores.
 Whitecaps spreading as the oceans writhed and churned.
 Spitting plumes of spray and foam that caught in the wind, drifted across the creaking lands, and settled once the breezes failed.
-The sea foam stuck and built and formed islands that drifted and wandered wide.
-The ripples and foam of the waters traveled together as embodiments of the Song, to eventually cover the surfaces of entire planets.
+The sea foam stuck and joined and formed islands that drifted and wandered wide.
+The ripples and foam of the waters traveled together as embodiments of the Song, soon covering surfaces of entire planets.

-The Song percolating through the atmospheres - with the starlight - to drip into the sea foam.
+The Song percolated through the atmospheres - with the starlight - to drip into the sea foam.
 The froth shielding it; compacting it to its core;
 internalizing it.
 This core buzzed and hummed with intensity until the spark was hit and spontaneity begot revitalizing energy.